ansys/pystk/doc/source/api/ansys/stk/core/graphics/DistanceToPrimitiveDisplayConditionFactory.rst

 DistanceToPrimitiveDisplayConditionFactory
 ==========================================

-.. py:class:: DistanceToPrimitiveDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.DistanceToPrimitiveDisplayConditionFactory

-   Bases: py:obj:`~IDistanceToPrimitiveDisplayConditionFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDistanceToPrimitiveDisplayConditionFactory`

    Define an inclusive distance interval that determines when an object, such as a screen overlay, is rendered based on the distance from the camera to the primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DistanceToPrimitiveDisplayConditionFactory

 Overview
 --------